Adhithi-co-uk/codeigniter-jwt/README.md

 ### Filters

 There are two filters available with this package.
 One is named **Throttle** and the other one is named **AuthFilter**.

 "Throttle" is used to avoid hackers trying multiple call (DoS Attack) to the login end point to try out different email / password combinations to gain access to the application.
 Currently 3 attempts is possible to the login end point with wrong username and password combination in one minute time span.
 You can change this in the file app/Filters/Throttle.php.

 "AuthFilter" is used in the routes protect the end point which can only be accessed by the logged in users.
 Below is the code from route config inside the Auth module.
+As seen below the authFilter if used without parameter will allow if user logged in to the application.
+AuthFilter accept permission names as optional parameter when passed it will check whether the user got the all the permissions passed before granting access.
+Multiple permissions can be passed as comma seperated values such as ['filter' => 'authFilter:manage_user,admin'].

 ```php